Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: introduction

 The control of the frequency spectrum of a light beam is of high importance in a number of photonic applications, from high speed communications to quantum technologies.
 In telecommunications, the concept of Frequency Division Multiplexing (FDM) is at the basis of 5G technology and allows to increase the data throughput by superposing in time signals with different carrier frequencies \cite{Swaminathan2017}.
-In quantum optics, entanglement and quantum interference processes involving the frequency and/or temporal degrees of freedom are attracting a strong interest~\cite{pe2005temporal,kobayashi2016frequency,roslund2014wavelength} and requires careful compensation for frequency mismatch between different emitters~\cite{Huseyin2020, Colautti2020, Liu2020}.
+In quantum optics, entanglement and quantum interference processes involving the frequency and/or temporal degrees of freedom are attracting a strong interest~\cite{pe2005temporal,kobayashi2016frequency,roslund2014wavelength} and strategies for a careful compensation of frequency mismatch between different emitters are often required~\cite{Vural2020, Colautti2020, Liu2020}.

 In all these applications, the ability of manipulating the spectrum of generic signals is a fundamental basic block in the direction of building complex networks.
 Among the many processes that can be exploited to this purpose, such as nonlinear optical wave-mixing~\cite{Xu1993,Hiroki2008, Bell2017,Weber2019, Li2019} or photon energy lifter~\cite{Gaburro2006,Preble2007}, a most intriguing one is undoubtedly the dynamical modulation in time of the optical properties of a medium.
 Such mechanism has been recently exploited to realize synthetic dimensions~\cite{Ozawa2016,Yuan2016,Yuan2018_Optica} in which the frequency degree of freedom plays the role of an extra physical dimension.
 This leads to an effective description of light propagation in terms of a higher-dimensional wave equation, where different kind of forces can be engineered to control the dynamics in the full high-dimensional space.